Tom-R-Leppard/Tom-R-Leppard.github.io/README.md

 # Sociologist, Postdoctoral Scholar, Data Scientist
 [About](https://Tom-R-Leppard.github.io/) | [Research](/research.md) | [Teaching](/teaching.md) | [CV](/cv.pdf)

-I am interested in how social inequalities influence people’s access to and returns from social capital in networks and across social domains such as school, family, and mentorship.
-Professional opportunities are shaped by the distribution of tangible and intangible resources available to people through social connection and embeddedness.
-My current research focuses on how these factors contribute to enduring social inequalities across multiple social domains and contexts.
+I am interested in how social inequalities affect individuals' access to and returns from social capital within networks across various domains, such as family, work, and mentorship.
+Professional opportunities are shaped by the distribution of both tangible and intangible resources that people gain through social connections and embeddedness.
+My current research focuses on how these factors contribute to persistent social inequalities across different social contexts.

-In this effort I leverage domain-specific theories of inequality like family social capital, competition in creative ecologies, racial positional segregation in sports (stacking), and the leaky pipeline of STEM in higher education.
-To do this I have built expertise using multiple data types including social network data, longitudinal survey data, text data, and process data.
+To investigate this, I draw on domain-specific theories of inequality, including family social capital, competition in creative industries, racial positional segregation in sports (stacking), and the leaky pipeline in STEM education.
+My research utilizes a variety of data types, such as social network data, longitudinal survey data, text data, and process data.

 Let's connect:
 - [X](https://x.com/LeppardTom)